DeepP2667/AnimalClassifier/README.md

 Future plans:

-      •	Add GUI interface for users     (Working on)
+      •	Add GUI interface for users

       •	Increase accuracy with HOG algorithm

       •	Add different genuses such as tiger vs lion

-      •	Create app instead of GUI
+      •	Create app   (Working on)

       •	Use CNN to classifiy specific species